Database-Augmented Query Representation for Information Retrieval: Method

 \subsection{Preliminaries}

-We begin with preliminaries, providing formal descriptions of the retrieval and query reformulation based on representation-level augmentation.
+We begin with preliminaries, providing formal descriptions of the retrieval and query augmentation.

-\paragraph{Dense Retrieval} Let us define the given query from a user as $q$ and its relevant document as $d \in \mathcal{D}$, where $\mathcal{D}$ is an external document corpus.
-Then, to operationalize retrieval, we should be able to calculate the similarity between the query $q$ and the document $d$, as $f(q, d)$, where $f$ is a scoring function.
-Following the bi-encoder architecture for dense retrieval, in this work, we obtain the similarity by representing the query and document with encoders $\texttt{Enc}_q$ and $\texttt{Enc}_d$ parameterized by $\theta_q$ and $\theta_d$, respectively, formalized as follows:
+\paragraph{Dense Retrieval} Let us define the query as $q$ and its relevant document as $d \in \mathcal{D}$, where $\mathcal{D}$ is a corpus.
+To operationalize retrieval, we should be able to calculate the similarity between $q$ and $d$: $f(q, d)$, where $f$ is a scoring function.
+Following the bi-encoder architecture for dense retrieval, we obtain the similarity by representing the query and document with encoders $\texttt{Enc}_q$ and $\texttt{Enc}_d$ parameterized by $\theta_q$ and $\theta_d$, respectively, formalized as follows:

-where $\vq$ is the query representation and $\vd$ is the document representation on the latent space.
-In addition, $\text{sim}$ is a similarity metric, which is typically either cosine similarity or dot product.

-It is worth noting that the objective of the dense retrieval function $f$ is to rank the pair of the query $q$ and its relevant document $d^+$ highest among all the other pairs with irrelevant documents $\{ d_i^- \}_{i=1}^N$.
-To reflect this and following recent dense retrievers~\cite{dpr, contriever}, we formalize the training objective, as follows:
+where $\vq$ and $\vd$ are the query and document representations, respectively.
+In addition, $\text{sim}$ is a similarity metric (e.g., cosine similarity).
+It is worth noting that the objective of the dense retrieval function $f$ is to rank the pair of query $q$ and its relevant document $d^+$ highest among all the other pairs with irrelevant documents $\{ d_i^- \}_{i=1}^N$.
+To reflect this, we formalize the training objective, as follows:

-\paragraph{Query Augmentation for Retrieval} To improve the effectiveness of the dense retrieval (while tackling the limited contextual information within the query $q$), the textual query itself or its representation $\vq$ can be enriched by augmenting it with the information that is not present in the original $q$ but is crucial for minimizing the retrieval loss $l$.
-In this work, to effectively incorporate diverse pieces of information into the query without their order variance, we turn to augmenting the query representation $\vq$ over the latent space, which is represented as follows:

-where $\tilde{\vq}$ is the reformulated query representation, $\vq'$ is the representation of the additional information helpful to enrich the query representation, and $\lambda \in [0, 1]$ is for giving weight to it.
+\paragraph{Query Augmentation for Retrieval} To improve the effectiveness of the dense retrieval (while tackling the limited contextual information within the query $q$), the textual query itself or its representation $\vq$ can be enriched by augmenting it with the information that is not present in the original $q$.
+In this work, to effectively incorporate diverse pieces of information into the query without their order variance, we turn to augmenting the query representation $\vq$ over the latent space, as follows: $\tilde{\vq} = \lambda \vq + (1-\lambda) \vq'$, where $\tilde{\vq}$ is the reformulated representation, $\vq'$ is the representation of the additional information helpful to enrich the original query $\vq$, and $\lambda \in [0, 1]$ is for giving weight to it.